Zenoleader/MGS-Bot/Commands/README.md

 **1. Privacy Policy:** MGS takes your private data very seriously.
 To protect you, we will tell you all the information we gather from you and how we use it!

 **2. Security:** The MGS development team does all they can to keep your information safe.
-We can't 100% guarantee that your information will be safe since the internet isn't 100% fool proof.
-We secure your privacy in our support server.
+We can't 100% guarantee that your information will be safe since the internet isn't 100% fool proof. **We secure your privacy in our support server.**

-**3. Storage of Data:** Only the data such as your server name, a few roles, server/member ID's, & user tags **are stored permanently** with quick.db until a dev deletes it or you request your data to be deleted.
+**3. Storage of Data:** Only the data such as your server name, a few roles, server/member ID’s, & user tags are **stored permanently** with quick.db until a developer deletes it or you request your data to be deleted.
+Message content is stored on Discord.
+Your data will be deleted if you are inactive for too long.

 **4. Changes of the Policy:** Any changes of the privacy policy will be updated and told to everyone using the bot as soon as possible.
-We will notify you using dm's or the "alert" command. **The policy has been in effect since 2/1/23.**
+We will notify you using DMs or the "alert" command. **The policy has been in effect since 2/1/23.**

-**5. Questions:** Have any questions or concerns about our policy?
-Don't fret, just email us: [zenoytmoderator@gmail.com](https://mail.google.com/mail/u/0/?fs=1&tf=cm&source=mailto&to=zenoytmoderator@gmail.com). **Our responses could take 3-5 business days.**
+**5. Questions:** Have any questions or concerns about our terms?
+Don't fret, just email us: [mgsmoderation@gmail.com](https://mail.google.com/mail/u/0/?fs=1&tf=cm&source=mailto&to=mgsmoderation@gmail.com). **Our responses could take 3-5 business days.**

 [Main Page](#MGS-Discord-Bot)

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 # **MGS Economy ToS**

-**1. Terms of Service:** MGS has a new economy feature that is very fun when people don't use it for the wrong reasons. **With these terms, we will specify what we do when you use the economy & what is not allowed.** Note: All the normal ToS for MGS apply here, so we won't specify the normal terms.
+**1. Terms of Service:** MGS has an economy feature that’s fun to use when people don't use it for the wrong reasons.
+With these terms, we will specify what we do when you use the economy & what is not allowed. **Note: All the normal ToS for MGS apply here, so we won't specify the normal terms.**
-⚠THESE TERMS HAVE BEEN IN EFFECT SINCE 3/1/2023⚠

-**2. Logging:** MGS does log all the actions with the economy except for fishing & hunting.
-We store things such as your **User ID, Guild ID's, User Tags, and profile pictures**.
-We store all that with quick.db & it's in private channels only developers have access to.
+**2. Logging:** MGS does log all the actions with the economy except for fishing & hunting. **We store things such as your User ID, Guild ID's, User Tags, and profile pictures.** We store all that with quick.db & it's in private channels only developers have access to.

-**3. Scamming:** MGS has a gift command that can obviously be abused. **We do not tollerate scamming**, and if the action is done, we will **ban** your access to all of MGS.
+**3. Scamming:** MGS has a gift command that can obviously be abused.
+We do not tolerate scamming, and if the action is done, **we will ban your access to all of MGS.**

-**4. Grinding Bots:** MGS commands that a specifically meant for normal grinding.
-We are aware of people who make grinding bots that spam MGS's API. **Doing so will get your access to MGS revoked.**
+**4. Grinding Bots:** MGS has commands that are specifically meant for normal grinding.
+We are aware of people who make grinding bots that spam MGS's API. **Doing so will get your access to MGS revoked.
+Your data will also be deleted.
+This does include PREMIUM.**

+**5. Inorganic Grinding/Growth:** MGS Is meant to be a fair and fun bot.
+Using methods to inorganically grow your Moolah is against our ToS. **Doing so will get your access to MGS revoked.
+Your data will also be deleted.
+This does include PREMIUM.**

+**6. Alternative Account:** MGS will limit you to **one** alt account on the economy.
+The use of banned methods will get your access to MGS revoked. **Your data will also be deleted.
+This does include PREMIUM.**

+**7. Loss of Moolah:** By using the economy feature of MGS, you agree to allow MGS to take Moolah from your account if we deem it necessary. **Reasons it would be necessary: Grown at an inorganic rate, inflation of Moolah, MGS inactivity, and misuse of the gift command.**

-**5. Questions:** Have any questions or concerns about our terms?
-Don't fret, just email us: [zenoytmoderator@gmail.com](https://mail.google.com/mail/u/0/?fs=1&tf=cm&source=mailto&to=zenoytmoderator@gmail.com). **Our responses could take 3-5 business days.**
+**8. Questions:** Have any questions or concerns about our terms?
+Don't fret, just email us: [mgsmoderation@gmail.com](https://mail.google.com/mail/u/0/?fs=1&tf=cm&source=mailto&to=mgsmoderation@gmail.com). **Our responses could take 3-5 business days.**

 [Main Page](#MGS-Discord-Bot)